turingschool-examples/legacy_adopt_dont_shop/README.md

 When I visit the pet index page
 Then I see a link to "Start an Application"
 When I click this link
-Then I am taken to the new application page where I see a form to enter my user name When I fill in this form with my user name (assuming I have already created a user in the system) And I click submit
+Then I am taken to the new application page where I see a form When I fill in this form with my:
+  - Name
+  - Street Address
+  - City
+  - State
+  - Zip Code
+  - Description of why I would make a good home for these pet(s) And I click submit
 Then I am taken to the new application's show page
-And I see my user listed along with all of my address information And I see an indicator that this application is "In Progress"
+And I see my Name, address information, and description of why I would make a good home And I see an indicator that this application is "In Progress"
 ```

 ```
 [ ] done

-Starting an Application, User not found
+Starting an Application, Form not Completed

 As a visitor
 When I visit the new application page
-And I fill in the form with the name of a User that doesn't exist in the database And I click submit
+And I fail to fill in any of the form fields
+And I click submit
 Then I am taken back to the new applications page
-And I see a message that the user could not be found.
+And I see a message that I must fill in those fields.
 ```

 ```